Syedaaneesa/Auto-Rehab/README.md

 ## 🚀 Deployment & Maintenance

-The website was launched on a secure WordPress hosting environment, featuring:
+The website was deployed on a secure WordPress hosting platform, featuring:
-– An automated backup solution to ensure complete data safety and integrity.
+– An automated backup system to guarantee complete data protection and reliability.
-– Regular plugin and theme updates maintained for optimal stability and performance.
+– Ongoing plugin and theme updates to maintain top performance and stability.
 Alternative (slightly more technical & concise):

 Deployed on a secure WordPress hosting setup with: